 Another bred that is highly popular in the US amongst families is the Golden Retriever.

 The Golden Retriever is smaller than the Lab Retriever, generally measuring somewhere between 21-24 inches tall at the shoulder.
-Males weigh around 55 to 75 lbs, and the females tend to top out around 60 lbs.
+Males generally weigh around 55 to 75 lbs and the females tend to top out around 6

 Their kindness and gentleness with children and their high intelligence levels make them wonderful family pets with hardworking attitudes.

-A well exercised and worn out Golden retriever is a contented, happy and well-behaved dog.
+A well exercised and worn out Golden retriever is a contented, happy and well behaved dog.
 Because Golden Retrievers are naturally so sociable, they do not work well as guard dogs.
 Their social natural also means that they need to be included in their family’s activities.
-Golden Retrievers do not cope well with long-term neglect.
+Golden Retrievers do not cope well with longer term neglect.

-Several other considerations to take into account when looking at a Golden Retriever as a house pet is that they shed excessively, with higher rates in the spring and fall.
-Daily brushing can help slightly with maintenance by riding some of the loose hair, but for the most part, Golden Retriever owners will need to be okay with dog hair on everything in their home.
+Several other considerations to take into account when looking at a Golden Retriever as a house pet, is that they shed excessively, with higher rates in the spring and fall.
+Daily brushing can help slightly with maintenance by ridding some of the loose hair, but for the most part Golden Retriever owners will need to be okay with dog hair on everything in their home.

-A well-bred Golden Retriever can cost around or upwards of $1000.
+A well bred Golden Retriever can generally cost around or upwards of $1000.

 The Newfoundland is a gentle Canadian giant, with a heroic reputation.
-An average Newfoundland weighs around 100 lbs making it crucial that training is established at the earliest age possible since they grow quickly.
+An average Newfoundland weighs around 100 lbs making it crucial that training be established at the earliest age possible, since they grow quickly.

-Although easy going, they do require daily exercise to keep in good shape.
+Although generally easy going, they do require daily exercise to keep in good shape.

 They have, through their attentiveness and gentleness to kids, earned themselves the title of ‘nature’s babysitter’ by many.
 Like the Lab Retriever with whom they share a birthplace, Newfoundlands are also highly intelligent, friendly and versatile with a good work ethic.